 The Board continued to monitor increases in workload related to compliance and licensure.
 The Board noted consistent increases in numbers of potential violation reports and positive compliance-related responses on applications.
 In addition, contested cases and case complexity continued to increase, requiring additional staff and legal resources for investigations and dispositions.
-The Board continued to experience an increase in licensure numbers, and the five-year statistics indicated an increase from 17,985 to 21,031.
-This is a total increase of 16.9%.
+The Board continued to experience an increase in licensure numbers, and the five-year statistics indicated an increase from 19,745 to 21,534.
+This is a total increase of 9.06%.
+In FY 2022, two long-term board administrative/licensing staff members retired, and one staff member resigned.
+The Board utilized a succession planning committee to ensure ample overlapping of FTE to allow for sufficient training of incoming staff on office operations and licensing by those retiring.
+In FY 2022, a total of three new staff were hired and trained.

-In 2019-2020, the Board continued work with Albertson Software Support to create and update program enhancements and online forms for applications to meet security requirements.
-Other purchases from Albertson included a discipline module.
-Additionally, technology purchases were required to maintain core board functions and replace outdate technology, including new All-In-One PCs for each station along with an additional monitor (10 stations), server, router, scanners, and printers.
+In 2021-2022, the Board continued work with Albertson Software Support to create and update program enhancements and online forms for applications to meet security requirements.
+Additionally, technology purchases were required to replace outdated equipment and technology while ensuring continuation of efficient remote/hybrid work for employees, including new monitors (27), docking stations (14), laptops (11), and a new conference room computer (1).

 The NEL Program is funded with a portion of the licensure renewal fees.
 For over 30 years, the NEL Program has been a viable resource for potential nursing students and nurses wishing to further their education.
-The loan disbursement for the past five years totals over \$382,169.
-The NEL may be repaid by nursing employment in North Dakota.
+The loan disbursement for the past five years totals over \$396,401.
+The NEL is primarily repaid by nursing employment in North Dakota.
 The repayment rate is one dollar per hour of employment.
 The Board requires verification of actual hours worked for employment credit from the employer.
+When employment credit is not the manner in which the NEL is repaid, then monetary repayment is required.